Dating Dynamics by Enneagram Type: 9 Patterns That Sabotage Love (and the Fix)

 Ready to transform your dating life?

 Based on observable patterns in how each Enneagram type approaches dating, we’ve created the most comprehensive personality-based dating guide available.
-But knowledge without action is just sophisticated suffering.
+But knowledge without action turns into sophisticated suffering.
 Your transformation starts with the first step.
 Take it today.